resolve109/study-aws-sa/aws-study-guide.md

   - Critical for protecting NLBs in API-driven cloud communication platforms against DDoS attacks
   - Should be combined with AWS WAF on API Gateway for comprehensive protection of API architectures

-##- Particularly important for Network Load Balancers which cannot use AWS WAF directly
-  - Critical for protecting NLBs in API-driven cloud communication platforms against DDoS attacks
-  - Should be combined with AWS WAF on API Gateway for comprehensive protection of API architectures

 ### AWS IAM Identity Center (AWS Single Sign-On)
 - **Key Features**:
   - Centrally manage SSO access to multiple AWS accounts and business applications